mliz1984/quickplus/README.md

  Now,QuickPlus support php5.6 - 7.2,now we are working for namespace.

+ Roadmap
+ 1 full support namespace.
+ 2 devide quickpay as a indenpent library.
+ 3 add quickplus-lavavel adapter,let's quickplus work as a lavavel package

  QuickPlus is a php develop tools library for report and other crud functon ,we want to make a library which is  quick develop and quick learn.